cat-haines/imp-githooks/README.md

 The imp-githooks project is an incredibly simple webserver designed to be used with [GitHub's Webhooks](https://developer.github.com/webhooks/) to deploy code to your Electric Imp devices whenever you push changes to the master branch of a tracked repository.

-## Limitations

-This project is primairly aimed as a proof of concept, and intended to act as a starting point for more complex Electric Imp + GitHub CI tools.

 ### Requirements

 This guide will help you setup and configure a simple webserver on a free Heroku instance to process GitHub Webhooks.
 You will need the following: